 At Queniborough we strive to encourage a lifelong love of books and reading.
 Children learn to read through the Letters and Sounds phonics scheme which builds phonic knowledge leading to blending of sounds and developing early reading skills.
 These skills are the starting point to becoming fluent readers.
 We want all children to enjoy sharing books with parents, staff and other children as well as reading independently.
 Although we don't follow a set reading scheme, we have a wide range of texts that are organised progressively into colour bands allowing children to read books at an appropriate level.
 We encourage children to visit their local library and participate in events like 'World Book Day'.

 We are in our fourth year of being a Mathematics Mastery Partner School.
 The ‘mastery approach’ to teaching maths is the underlying principle of Mathematics Mastery.
 Instead of learning mathematical procedures by rote, we want pupils to build a deep conceptual understanding of concepts which will enable them to apply their learning in different situations.

 The Mathematics Mastery curriculum is cumulative - each school year begins with a focus on the concepts and skills that have the most connections, and this concept is then applied and connected throughout the school year to consolidate learning.
 This gives pupils the opportunity to ‘master maths’; by using previous learning throughout the school year, they are able to develop mathematical fluency and conceptual understanding.

 Mathematics Mastery lessons follow a 6 part structure.
 This keeps the lesson pacey, gives flow and allows more opportunities to teach creatively, give feedback and assess learning.

 What are we learning about?

 Click on the links below to see what each year group is studying this year.
-Adjustments and adpatations may be made through the course of the year to accommodate other learning opportunities and the needs and interests of the children.
-Please see individual class pages for current curriculum information.
+Adjustments and adaptations may be made through the course of the year to accommodate other learning opportunities and the needs and interests of the children.